 This site is a partial anthology of my work.
-There’s a lot that isn’t here, because I started writing for a New York newspaper when I was 16 and a national magazine when I was 19 and I wrote some pieces to support a book I published when I was 22 and then I became a free-lance journalist — and all of that was decades before there were computers or the Internet.
+There’s a lot that isn’t here, because I started writing for a New York newspaper when I was 16 and a national magazine when I was 19 and I wrote some pieces to support a book I published when I was 22 and then I became a full-time journalist — and all of that was decades before there were computers or the Internet.
 So the Greatest Hits you’ll find here all have links.

-But… most days you’ll find me collecting copyrights.
+But most days you’ll find me collecting copyrights.